ERRORIP/Backdoor/README.md

 - **Lock Mechanism:**
   Implements a simple lock feature via JavaScript using modal dialogs and stores the password in localStorage (not secure for production).

+- **Telegram Integration:**
+  Built-in functionality sends selected files directly to Telegram using a provided bot token and chat ID.

 #### Backdoor Analysis:
 - **Broad Access:**